arc42/quality.arc42.org-site/requirements/A/_posts/2023-07-03-authenticity-of-digital-document..md

 <div class="quality-requirement" markdown="1">

-**Stimulus**: A user attempts to verify the authenticity of a digital document.
+#### Context/Background

-**Environment**: System operates in a context where document integrity and trustworthiness are critical.
+The system operates in an environment where document integrity and trustworthiness are critical.
+It provides functionality for users to verify the authenticity of digital documents.

-**Response**: The system should provide a robust digital signature mechanism that verifies the authenticity and integrity of the document, ensuring that any modifications or tampering can be detected.
+The system employs a robust digital signature mechanism to ensure document authenticity and integrity.
-    Additionally, the system should maintain a secure and tamper-proof audit trail that records all document-related activities, including creation, modifications, and approvals, with timestamps and user identifiers.
+A secure and tamper-proof audit trail is maintained for all document-related activities.

-**Background:** In this scenario, the authenticity requirement is described for a system where document integrity and trustworthiness are crucial.
+#### Source

-When a user attempts to verify the authenticity of a digital document, the system should respond by providing a robust digital signature mechanism.
+A user attempts to verify the authenticity of a digital document.

+#### Metric/Acceptance Criteria

+The system must provide a robust digital signature mechanism and maintain a secure audit trail.
+The authenticity verification process must meet the following criteria:
-This mechanism ensures that the document's authenticity and integrity can be validated, enabling the detection of any unauthorized modifications or tampering.
+* Digital signature mechanism correctly verifies the authenticity and integrity of 100% of unmodified documents

-Furthermore, the system should maintain a secure and tamper-proof audit trail that records all document-related activities.
-This includes the creation, modifications, and approvals of the document, along with timestamps and user identifiers.
-By capturing these details in the audit trail, the system enhances accountability and transparency, allowing users to track the document's history and ensuring that the document's authenticity can be reliably verified.
+* Any modifications or tampering to a document are detected with 100% accuracy
+* The audit trail records all document-related activities, including creation, modifications, and approvals
+* Each audit trail entry includes accurate timestamps and user identifiers
+* The audit trail is tamper-proof, with any attempts at unauthorized modification being detected and logged
+* Digital signature verification process completes within 5 seconds for documents up to 10MB in size
+* Audit trail entries are created and logged within 1 second of the corresponding document activity
+* The system provides a clear, user-friendly interface for users to initiate and understand the results of the authenticity verification process
+* The audit trail is searchable, allowing authorized users to retrieve the complete history of a document within 30 seconds
+* The system maintains 99.99% uptime for the authenticity verification service
 </div><br>